 Lawrence Bragg’s scientific interests did not stop with physics.
 He had a lifelong passion for the natural world too.

 In his youth he collected seashells on South Australia’s beaches, building up a notable collection.
-At the age of 16, while studying mathematics at university, he continued shell collecting in his spare time, finding a cuttlefish bone he could not identify.
+At age 16, while studying mathematics at university, he continued shell collecting in his spare time, finding a cuttlefish bone he could not identify.
 This was unusual, so he took it to Dr. Joseph Verco, an expert on mollusk shells.
 It turned out Bragg had discovered a new species of cuttlefish.
 Verco named it Sepia braggi in honor of its young discoverer.

 In 1921, aged 31, he married 22-year-old Alice Hopkinson.
 The couple had four children – two boys and two girls.